cgakdr/Chaturbate-Buttplug/README.md

     - Other values:
       - "x" for raise exception (useful for WIP users)
       - "c" for clear queue
-      - "r" for random, requires "selection" array of integers for a "value" to choose
+      - "r" for random, requires "selection" array of integers for a "value" to choose.
+Must be specified before the levels in "selection".

 Example: